 (b) a national park, nature reserve or conservation park, or part of a national park, nature reserve or conservation park that is vested solely in the Commission, is to be vested jointly in the Commission and a specified Aboriginal body corporate.

+(2A) The Minister, after consultation with the Commission, may make a written determination that —

+(a) waters, land, or land and waters, that are proposed to be a marine reserve, or part of a marine reserve, are, when reserved under section 13, the Land Administration Act 1997 Part 4 or any other Act, to be vested jointly in the Commission and a specified Aboriginal body corporate; or

+(b) a marine reserve, or part of a marine reserve, that is vested solely in the Commission is to be vested jointly in the Commission and a specified Aboriginal body corporate.

-(3) The Minister must not make a determination under subsection (2) unless the Aboriginal body corporate has consented to the joint vesting.
+(3) The Minister must not make a determination under subsection (2) or (2A) unless the Aboriginal body corporate has consented to the joint vesting.

 (4) Land in respect of which a determination is made under subsection (2)(a) is, when reserved under the Land Administration Act 1997 Part 4, by this subsection vested jointly in the Commission and the Aboriginal body corporate.

+(4A) Waters, land, or land and waters, in respect of which a determination is made under subsection (2A)(a) are, when reserved under section 13, the Land Administration Act 1997 Part 4 or any other Act, by this subsection vested jointly in the Commission and the Aboriginal body corporate.

 (5) Land in respect of which a determination is made under subsection (2)(b) is, on and from the date of the determination or a later date that is specified in the determination, by this subsection vested jointly in the Commission and the Aboriginal body corporate.

+(5A) Waters, land, or land and waters, in respect of which a determination is made under subsection (2A)(b) are, on and from the date of the determination or a later date that is specified in the determination, by this subsection vested jointly in the Commission and the Aboriginal body corporate.

 (6) Action under subsection (5) does not change —

 (a) the purpose for which the land is reserved under the Land Administration Act 1997; or